It’s time to call up some long snappers

 Last week, I wrote up my first non-draft profile piece on a long snapper.
-I had hoped never to have to repeat the task, but after the debacular snapping in Denver - which even the head coach seemed to anticipate - here we are.
+I had hoped never to have to repeat the task, but after Camaron Cheeseman’s debacular snapping in Denver - which even the head coach seemed to anticipate - here we are.

 Ron Rivera on long snapper Camaron Cheeseman's struggles. pic.twitter.com/vet7wL58mS— Ben Standig (@BenStandig) September 13, 2023

-Against the Broncos, Cheeseman botched a snap on a kick, causing Joey Slye to shank the ball wide right.
+Against the Broncos, Cheeseman botched a snap on the first field goal attempt, causing Joey Slye to shank the ball wide right.

 And a good drive wasted. bad snap by Cheeseman.
 Has happened too often since camp opened.— John Keim (@john_keim) September 17, 2023